A tale of two Golf Trolleys…

 The battery in the remote control unit was almost dead which caused some amusing failures to stop before hitting fences and small children while testing in my back garden, but replacing it sorted that out.

-Controlling it is a breeze, the range is much more than the 50 metres they advertise, it’s very stable, and frankly, it’s fun.
-(Kabir, to whom it took a shine on the 12th fairway last Saturday before being brought back under control may take a dim view of what I regard as fun.)
+Kabir, to whom it took a shine on the 12th fairway last Saturday before being brought back under control may take a dim view of what I regard as fun.

 Golf Trolleys – There are some downsides…

-In the meantime, after each shot, I can call it over, walk alongside it put my club back in the bag, and feel like I’m Tiger Woods.
+In the meantime, I am enjoying my golf more and I can call it over, walk alongside it put my club back in the bag, and feel like I’m Tiger Woods.

 By Steve Rawlinson